-The current system firm power supply purchase resources of the ARP include two purchases from Southern Company.
+The current system firm power supply purchase resources of the ARP include two purchases from Southern Power Company.
 Power purchase contracts included in the ARP plans are briefly summarized below:

-- Stanton A: FMPA on behalf of the ARP has a contract for the purchase of 13 percent of the net operating capability of the Stanton A combined cycle facility from Southern Company Florida LLC.
-The initial term of the purchase ends in September 2023 and includes two subsequent extension options.
-For 2016, the ARP's purchase from Stanton A amounts to 79 MW based on the current summer rating of the facility. - Oleander: FMPA on behalf of the ARP has a contract to purchase the entire capacity of, and energy generated by, Southern Power Company's Oleander Unit 5, an approximately 162 MW (summer rating) or 180 MW (winter rating), simple cycle gas turbine unit primarily fueled with natural gas and located in Brevard County.
-The initial term of the purchase ends in December 2027 and includes a subsequent extension option.
+- Stanton A: FMPA on behalf of the ARP has a contract for the purchase of 13 percent of the net operating capability of the Stanton A combined cycle facility from Southern Power Company.
+The initial term of the purchase ends in September 2023 and the contract includes two subsequent extension options.
+For 2018, the ARP's purchase from Stanton A amounts to 81 MW based on the current summer rating of the facility. - Oleander: FMPA on behalf of the ARP has a contract to purchase the entire capacity of, and energy generated by, Southern Power Company's Oleander Unit 5, an approximately 162 MW (summer rating) or 180 MW (winter rating), simple cycle gas turbine unit primarily fueled with natural gas and located in Brevard County.
+The initial term of the purchase ends in December 2027 and the contract includes a subsequent extension option.